theblacksnow95/Born2beroot/README.md

 Repeat this for the root user and your user to make sure it is done, for the new users it should be the new default

-## 3. Configuring the SSH service and the UFW
+## 3. Configuring the SSH and UFW services
 ### 3.1 Installing SSH

 The SSH allows to connect to the machine using an encripted secure shell connection.